paidy/interview/README.md

 ### 1. [Platform] Build an API for managing users
 The complete specification for this exercise can be found in the [UsersAPI.md](UsersAPI.md).

-### 2. [Frontend] Build a SPA that displays weather information
+### 2. [Frontend] Build a SPA that displays currency exchange rates
-The complete specification for this exercise can be found in the [Weather.md](Weather.md).
+The complete specification for this exercise can be found in the [Forex-UI.md](Forex-UI.md).

 ### 3. [Platform] Build a local proxy for currency exchange rates
 The complete specification for this exercise can be found in the [Forex.md](Forex.md).

-### 4. [Mobile] Create a Grouped Card View
-The complete specification for this exercise can be found in the [GroupedCardView.md](GroupedCardView.md).

 ### 5. [Platform] Build an API for managing a restaurant
 The complete specification for this exercise can be found at [SimpleRestaurantApi.md](SimpleRestaurantApi.md)